flashbots/suave-geth/README.md

     2. User embeds the transaction from (1.) into an `OffchainTx` together with the desired execution node's address
     3. User signs and sends the confidential computation request to an execution node via `eth_sendRawTransaction` (possibly passing in additional confidential data)
 3. The execution node executes the transaction in the confidential mode, providing access to the usual off-chain APIs
-4. Execution node creates an `OffchainExecutedTx` using the confidential computation request the result of its execution, signs and submits the transaction into the mempool
+4. The execution node creates an `OffchainExecutedTx` using the confidential computation request and the result of its execution, the node then signs and submits the transaction into the mempool
 5. The transaction makes its way into a block, by executing the `OffchainResult` as calldata, as long as the execution node's signature matches the requested executor node in (2.1.)

 The user passes in any confidential data through the new `confidential_data` parameter of the `eth_sendRawTransaction` RPC method.
 The initial confidential computation has access to both the public and confidential data, but only the public data becomes part of the transaction propagated through the mempool.
 Any confidential data passed in by the user is discarded after the execution.